kr1stopher/algorithms/README.txt

 	(4) given a node and only a node, remove it from the list (5)You have two numbers represented by a linked list, where each node contains a single digit.
 The digits are stored in reverse order, such that the Ts digit is at the head of the list.
 Write a function that adds the two numbers and returns the sum
-	(6) Detect the starting node of a loop in a singularly linked list
+	(6) Detect the starting node of a loop in a singularly linked list (7) Determining if a linked list is a palindrome